-- 2. Participant's Responsibilities.
+2. Participant's Responsibilities.
 All information that the Participant has provided or will provide to the Trustee under this Agreement is complete and accurate and the Trustee may rely upon it.
 The Participant will comply with all legal requirements governing this Agreement and assumes all responsibility for his or her actions, including eligibility determination, contributions, distributions, penalty infractions, proper filing of tax returns, and other issues related to activities regarding this Agreement.
 The Participant will have 60 days after the receipt of any documents, statements, or other information from the Trustee to notify the Trustee in writing of any errors or inaccuracies reflected in these documents, statements, or other information.
-If the Participant does not notify the Trustee within 60 days, the documents, statements, or other information will be deemed correct and accurate, and the Trustee will have no further liability or obligation for such documents, statements, other information, or the transactions described therein.
+If the Participant does not notify the Trustee within 60 days, the documents, statements, or other information, or the transactions described therein.
 The Participant will provide to the Trustee the information that the Trustee believes appropriate to comply with the requirements of section 326 of the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT) Act of 2001.
-The Participant will pay the Trustee reasonable compensation for its services, as disclosed in the applicable fee schedules. - 3.
-Investment Responsibilities.
+The Participant will pay the Trustee reasonable compensation for its services, as disclosed in the applicable fee schedules.

+3. Investment Responsibilities.